DArmstrong87/surface-interval-server/README.md

 units (provide 'metric' or 'imperial')
 ```

+Alternatively, run `python manage.py drf_create_token <username>` from the CLI.

-Use the returned token after registering and provide it in the header as `Authorization: TOKEN "your_token"`
+Provide the token in the header as `Authorization: TOKEN "your_token"`